ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

        * The Corrosive Ring (Mouth of the Abyss) is now a unique magic item (no collecting duplicates), Aaron has learned that he needs to charge much better prices for his wares, and the acid effect accumulation is slower.
 It is now more of a dedicated anti-AC item to theorycraft a build around, rather than something that is cheap, plentiful, and overly easy to exploit on any monk or two-weapon fighter.
        * Many of JWL's Trinkets now respect the Honor Mode limitations on what are called "[Damage Riders](https://bg3.wiki/wiki/Damage_mechanics)."
 Their original code allowed things like +damage effects to inappropriately apply multiple times in situations where they shouldn't.
 There were also some items that were just broken.
 The good news is that Baldurs_Goonsack not only made a ton of fixes for his own Nexus Collection, he shared all of his fixes with us for free.
 The Yoesph-Goonsack team up is one of the best things possible to happen to Listo.
    * Updated Listo's wiki heavily.
 Do you think you could contribute?
 [Make a pull request on this Github page with your additions](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/blob/main/docs/7listo/6-SpellsFeatsClassesItems.md).
+   * Updated mark read books to be more obvious.
+Books will be renamed to "[already read] BOOK NAME x" after they have been read at least once in your current campaign.
 5. COMBAT EXTENDER CHANGES
    * Father Carrion and the end boss have minor health regen.
 Removed health regen that didn't work/wasn't applicable/didn't make sense where used on other enemies.
    * Several enemies have been updated thanks to new Goon passive library features.
 This is especially true of Black Hand of Bane soldiers in Act 3.